ironhack-labs/data-labs/module-2/data-analysis-with-pandas.md

 * Short presentation of yourself:
 	* Who are you?
-	* What you hope to get from this course
+	* What background did you have before taking this course?
   * __Note: we are getting you ready for final presentation!__
 * Introduction
-  * The game you chose
+  * The dataset you chose
-  * What did you learn about games of chance from this presentation?
+  * What drew you to this dataset?
   * The most important thing you learned.
+* One technical challenge you faced:
+  * Explain the challenge.
+  * Explain how and what you did to overcome it.
+  * Show your code and explain in markdown cells in your notebook.
 * The code
     * Be prepared to explain your code as well as markdown comments
-* The computations
-    * Explain the outcomes you chose and their probabilities.
-* Your insight
+* Your insights
-    * Explain what insight you derived from your calculations and what this tells us about the game.
+    * Explain what insight you derived from your analysis and what this tells us about the data.
+    * What recommendations would you make given these insights?